-Yemen has been torn apart by conflict since 2014, when Houthi rebels, allied with Saleh loyalists, captured large swaths of the country, including Sanaa.
+Yemen has been torn apart by conflict since 2014, when Houthi rebels, allied with troops loyal to former president Ali Abdullah Saleh, captured large swaths of the country, including the capital Sanaa.

 A coalition assembled by Saudi Arabia launched an air campaign against the rebels in March 2015.
 Since then, more than 9,000 people have been killed and 2.8 million driven from their homes.

 Across the country, at least 14 million people, more than half the population, are in need of emergency food and life-saving assistance.